Defenses to Divorce in Virginia

 One defense to a divorce complaint on the ground of desertion or abandonment might be that the defendant was justified in leaving their spouse—based on misconduct so atrocious and egregious that the parties could not have remained living together.

 This is not an exhaustive list of all the defenses that could be raised in a Virginia divorce.
 Be sure to review the facts of your particular case with an experienced attorney in your jurisdiction.
-From offices in Fairfax, Leesburg, Manassas and Fredericksburg, the divorce lawyers at Livesay & Myers, P.C. represent clients across Northern Virginia.
+Livesay & Myers, P.C. has a team of experienced divorce lawyers across five office locations: in Fairfax, Arlington, Leesburg, Manassas and Fredericksburg.
 Contact us to schedule a consultation today.